isa-ulisboa/greends-dms-exercises/dms_ex_01_data_wrangling_nuts.md

 ## 3. Create keys that match codes in INE data files

-To be able to establish relations between NUTS and data tables from teh Agricultural census, codes of territorial units need to match.
+To be able to establish relations between NUTS and data tables from the Agricultural census, codes of territorial units need to match.
 Observing the census data, we can verify that for municipalities and freguesias, the code includes the code of the NUTS3 region they belong.
 Therefore, we need to create the codes with that format.
 We will use a similar approach as before:

 1. Create a new text facet for the column `Nível`
 2. In the `Nível` facet, select rows with values `1`, `2` and `3`.